 - Login: In addition to offering site users a site account login or social login , RaaS offers advanced federation options including, for example, SAML IdPs and OpenID Connect Providers.
 In this case, authorizing the user is handled by a trusted third party.

 - Single Sign-On : in multi-site scenarios, Single Sign-On (SSO) is used to automatically log-in users to all sites that share the SSO after signing in to any one of them.
 SSO manages a single session for a user for all group sites, so when a user is logged in to one site, that user is logged in and gains immediate access to all other sites in that group, saving them the trouble of authenticating each child site individually and providing you as the site group manager with a 360 degree view of this consumer's profile and behavior on all your sites.

 Logging in or registering to your site are done in a minimal number of steps which cover all the main login scenarios, with built-in indicators for password strength and email confirmation, to minimize friction, eliminate frustration, and increase registration and conversion rates.
 In addition, users can log in with their social network accounts, an option that is proven to simplify the process and increases the number of users even further.
 Gigya's out-of-the box flows ensure that users are not threatened or discouraged at any stage by a tiresome loop or endless forms with mysterious requirements.
 The default flows are referred to as UI Builder , meaning groups of user-facing screens which contain a logical flow.
 The design is responsive so that signing in can be performed easily from any device.
 RaaS is supported in all standard browsers, and includes native mobile support.

 - Profile update

 - Account linking (to prevent duplicate accounts in case a user logs in with a social account and also creates a site account in a separate registration session).

-See Customer-Facing Flows for a full description of the flows.
+See Screen-Sets for a full description of the flows.

 Example of a Login Process